Updated: August 6, 2024

 Object status with three industry-specific colors

-Only use a semantic color if you need to convey the meaning defined for that color.
-This section looks at each semantic color in turn, and offers guidance on when to use each one.
+Only use a semantic color if you need to convey the meaning defined for the respective value state.
+This section looks at each value state in turn, and offers guidance on when to use each one.

 • You want to use the default of a UI element.